sam-soofy/runtime-benchmarks/README.md

 # Language & Runtime Benchmark Suite

-A comprehensive benchmarking suite to compare TypeScript (Bun & Deno) vs Go for real-world applications with modular architecture and file I/O operations.
+A comprehensive benchmarking suite to compare TypeScript (Bun & Deno) vs Go vs Python for real-world applications with modular architecture and file I/O operations.

 🤔 For a long time, I was considering switching to GoLang for some projects, but since Deno and TypeScript, I wasn't as sure.
 Each time I ran Next.js projects with Deno, I was happier—it was faster to run, compile, load pages (faster than both Bun and Node.js), and recompile changes during development.

-📊 So I decided to create this benchmark suite testing CPU, I/O operations, startup time, and resource usage across 3 runtimes in 2 languages.
+📊 So I decided to create this benchmark suite testing CPU, I/O operations, startup time, and resource usage across 4 runtimes in 3 languages.
 I hope these results help you make data-driven decisions about which runtime fits your needs.

+🐍 **Python benchmarks included** with multiple optimized runs to ensure fair comparison.
+Note that **network I/O performance varies significantly** due to external API latency and our network connectivity, so results may differ between runs.
+Network benchmarks are susceptible to connectivity fluctuations—focus on CPU and file I/O metrics for deterministic comparisons.
+Python excels in memory efficiency but faces challenges with startup time and recursive CPU tasks.

 ⚠️ **Disclaimer:** I can't guarantee accuracy yet—I'm new to Go and used AI to accelerate development.
 In the future, I'll review and refine the code.
 Meanwhile, feel free to run these benchmarks yourself and share your results!